-Suggested Data Collection Question: Is there documentation of numerical values of all the components of a Lipid Panel (total cholesterol, triglycerides, high-density lipoprotein cholesterol, and low-density lipoprotein cholesterol) in the patient's medical record during this stay or at any time during the 12 months prior to discharge?
+Suggested Data Collection Question: Is there documentation of numerical values of all the components of a lipid panel (total cholesterol, triglycerides, high-density lipoprotein cholesterol, and low-density lipoprotein cholesterol) in the patient's medical record during this stay or at any time during the 12 months prior to discharge?

-Y (Yes) Documentation in the medical record for this stay or at any time during the 12 months prior to discharge includes the numerical values of all four components of the lipid panel.

-N (No) Documentation in the medical record for this stay or at any time during the 12 months prior to discharge does not include the numerical value of all four components of the lipid panel or unable to determine from medical record documentation.
+- Y (Yes) Documentation in the medical record of the numerical values for all four components of the lipid panel tested during the stay or at any time during the 12 months prior to discharge. - N (No) Documentation in the medical record does not include the numerical values for all four components of the lipid panel tested during the stay or at any time during the 12 months prior to discharge or unable to determine from medical record documentation.